MichaelCurrin/github-gql-ruby/README.md

 ## 🏘 Other projects

-Info on related projects my me and others.
-Skip ahead if you like.

-If you want to get data about your own Github repos and use that for your Jekyll site as dev portfolio, you might find that the [jekyll-github-metadata](https://github.com/jekyll/github-metadata) plugin satisfies your needs.
+Links to projects about GraphQL or using Github data.

+### GraphQL with Ruby

 The _Faraday_ gem used in this project has been adapted for GQL.
 If you need a gem built for GQL requests, try one of these below.
 I assume they might do things like schema validation and error handling, but I have not used them before.

 - [github/graphql-client](https://github.com/github/graphql-client) - There is a nice example in their docs using the Star Wars API.
 Note this gem requires Ruby `2.4.4` or higher.
 - [rmosolgo/graphql-ruby](https://github.com/rmosolgo/graphql-ruby)

+### GraphQL with Python

 See also my Github GraphQL project which was written in Python - [MichaelCurrin/github-graphql-tool](https://github.com/MichaelCurrin/github-graphql-tool).
 Unfortunately Python does not work as part of the flow when building a Jekyll site.
 So that is why I started this project.

+### Static sites

+If you want to get data about your own Github repos and use that for your Jekyll site as dev portfolio, you might find that the [jekyll-github-metadata](https://github.com/jekyll/github-metadata) plugin satisfies your needs.
+It might actuall use the REST API.

+Github's quickstart dev portfolio is a good example of using that data - [github/personal-website](https://github.com/github/personal-website).

-This project in Ruby is actually a proof of concept as part of my larger goal to fetch my Github repo data, group repos by label and then use the result in a Jekyll static site.
+This project in Ruby is actually a proof of concept as part of my larger goal to fetch my Github repo data, group repos by label and then use the result in a Jekyll static site - [MichaelCurrin/my-github-projects](https://github.com/MichaelCurrin/my-github-projects).
 Although Ruby is not my main language, Jekyll plugins are in Ruby, so I had to learn some Ruby in order to pull the data into a Jekyll project.

 ## 📝 Requirements